nufeb/NUFEB-2/docs/source/fix_death_diameter.rst

 Description
 """""""""""

-Cells below the threshold diameter are assigned to the *dead-dead* group and no longer part of *group*.
+Atoms below the threshold diameter are assigned to the *dead-dead* group and no longer part of *group*.